MVRUN/ToDo-List/README.md

 # ToDo List
-This is a small task management application written in SPA format
+This is a small task management application.
+Made in SPA format with data storage in local storage.
 ## By MVRUN
 ### Technologies:
 - SCSS(BEM)